 The Cactus by Sarah Haywood: I admit that I 100% picked this book up because of the cover.
 And also because I had just returned from a trip to Arizona where I fell in love with cacti.
 Luckily, this book ended up being fun and quirky and one I’m glad I picked up.
 Susan Green is a straightforward, no-nonsense woman used to being on her own.
 We learn pretty early on that she’s pregnant and that the baby’s father is her once-a-week-companion with no strings attached.
 In addition to learning she’s pregnant in her 40s, Susan is also dealing with her mother’s death and a feud with her brother over her mother’s will.
 Susan reminded me a lot of Eleanor from Eleanor Oliphant is completely Fine in that she’s very matter-of-fact, anti-social, and quirky.
 I sometimes don’t love characters like this as they feel a bit too fictitious to me, but there’s something about Susan that’s so endearing and had me majorly rooting for her, even when she was frustrating.
-The book is really about growth and evolution and learning to let your guard down and all in all, a very satisfying read. (thanks to Amazon Vine for my copy of this book!)
+The book is really about growth and evolution and learning to let your guard down and all in all, a very satisfying read. (thanks to the publisher for my copy of this book!)

 A Place for Us by Fatima Farheen Mirza: I could probably write an actual book ON this book, I have so much to say.
 But I’ll try to keep it as brief as possible.
 First of all, this book is absolutely incredible.
 AND written by a 26-year-old.
 Which simultaneously blows my mind and makes me feel seriously inadequate.
 But mostly it’s impressive.
 She was actually discovered by Sarah Jessica Parker and is the first book in SJP’s new imprint with Hogarth/Penguin Random House, “SJP for Hogarth.”
 The book starts at the wedding of Hadia, an Indian-American Muslim woman who is marrying for love rather than through arranged marriage.
 Hadia is close with her parents and sister, Huda, but it’s their brother Amar who the focus is on at this wedding.
 We learn that Hadia invited him to her wedding despite the fact that nobody in the family has seen him in three years.
 From this point, we dive into the family’s past and learn a lot about the difficulties Amar had as a child and how he never quite felt like he fit in in his family and in society in general.
 This novel touches on so many important topics, including family, parenting, the American Muslim experience and assimilation, the concept of nature versus nurture, and love.
 I thought the book was really good until I got to the final third of it and then I realized that it’s actually great.
 I really think this book will make you feel things, even when you’ve long finished reading it.
-I already want to read it again. (thanks to Amazon Vine for my copy of this book!)
+I already want to read it again. (thanks to the publisher for my copy of this book!)

 Marriage Vacation by Pauline Turner Brooks: OK, onto something a bit lighter!
 But seriously, if you watch the show Younger, you’ve heard of this book before (and if you don’t watch the show Younger, you should!
 It’s so, so good).
 In the show, one of the character’s wives abandons her family for a year, taking what she calls a marriage vacation.
 When she returns, she writes a book about her experience, which ends up getting published (the show takes place at a book publishing house).
 They ended up actually publishing the book in real life and making it seem like it’s straight from the show, i.e. Pauline is the character’s name and all of the details in the book are taken from the show.
 While being a Younger fan will likely make you enjoy this book more, it’s not essential and you’ll still enjoy the book without knowing the story behind it.
 I’m actually not a fan of Pauline in the show (Team Charles!), so I appreciated this deeper look into why she made the decision to leave her family and what she was doing while she was away.
 However, I have to say that I’m not sure if her story made me like her more or dislike her more!
 In any event, I just love that they made this into a real book and have a feeling it will be a trend we’ll see more and more (they did the same thing for Jane’s book from Jane the Virgin).